 Expect to pay more for a gastric balloon procedure if you choose to have the procedure with a board-certified gastroenterologist or bariatric surgeon.
 In addition, the length of time that doctors have been performing gastric balloon procedures and their level of expertise factor into the cost.

-Since gastric balloon is a non-surgical procedure, it can be considered the safest weight loss procedure after diet and exercise.
+Because gastric balloon treatment is non-surgical, many patients view it as a less invasive alternative to traditional bariatric surgery.
 This safety is enhanced when you have an expert doctor and a team of medical professionals to do the procedure, and provide pre and post-procedure care and monitoring.

 Facility and location where your gastric balloon procedure is performed